Sewing is a passion, a valuable skill and means of creative expression. Sound like the making of a satisfying business or side hustle? Definitely.

 Right now my favorite things to make are wall hangings.
 Some of them I embroider, but I really love incorporating my block printing into my wall hangings.
 I also love sewing felt toys, even though my kids are a little old for toys these days!

 More about Chrissy

 Chrissy Bernards is the owner of Muse of the Morning, where she designs sewing and embroidery patterns that are full of whimsy and charm.
 She loves to incorporate block printing and collage into her fiber artwork.
 She is currently focusing on wall-hangings and soft toys made from wool felt.
 Chrissy lives, works, and goes to school in Eugene, Oregon; along with her two children, two cats and lots of cozy socks.
 Chrissy’s work can be seen on instagram or in her Etsy shop.

-Thanks for checking out another fabulous sewing artist with us.
-Be sure to check out more Sewing Spotlights for inspirations and insights from creative sewists.
+Thanks for checking out another fabulous artists and sewing business with us.
+Be sure to check out more interviews in our Sewing Inspiration series.